Yellow Sac Spider Facts & Information

 -

 Color: It has a pale beige to yellow color and often has a tinge of green.
-Its chelicerae (fangs), and the tips of their legs are dark brown.
+Its chelicerae (fangs), and the tips of its legs are dark brown.
 This leg coloration gives these spiders the appearance of having dark colored feet.

 -